-The attorneys at Maciolek law group are highly trained to help our clients avoid convictions through jury trials, getting charges reduced or dismissed, and avoiding collateral consequences.
+The Green Bay criminal defense attorneys at Maciolek law group are highly trained to help our clients avoid convictions through jury trials, getting charges reduced or dismissed, and avoiding collateral consequences.
 We heavily litigate domestic violence allegations and will advise you whether resolving your case through pre-trial litigation better protects your rights than going to trial.

 If you were arrested for domestic violence case in Wisconsin, you absolutely need a criminal defense attorney.
 A domestic violence lawyer can help you avoid a domestic violence conviction on your record which can have long-term effects on your personal, professional and social live.